unibypass51/parallel-ai-macos-overlay-lockdown/README.md

 </div>

----

 ## 📖 Description

-Parallel AI was created to simplify the workflow of students, professionals, and users who rely on artificial intelligence tools every day.
+Parallel was created to simplify the workflow of students, professionals, and users who rely on artificial intelligence tools every day.

-The application provides a smart overlay system that allows users to access essential tools without interrupting what they are currently doing.
+Parallel solves this problem through a smart overlay system that allows users to always have the tools they need available without interrupting what they are doing.

-The goal is to deliver a simple, fast, and seamless experience, helping users stay focused on their work.
+The goal is to provide a simple, fast, and immediate experience, allowing users to focus entirely on their work.

 ---